kneelinghorse/Semantext-Hub/docs/developer-onboarding.md

 ## Welcome

-Welcome to the OSSP-AGI project!
+Welcome to the Semantext Hub project!
 This guide will help you get up and running quickly and understand how to contribute effectively to the project.

-### What is OSSP-AGI?
+### What is Semantext Hub?

-OSSP-AGI (Open Source Software Protocol - Artificial General Intelligence) is a comprehensive protocol suite for modern software systems.
+Semantext Hub is a local-first mission orchestration and protocol discovery platform for modern software systems.
 It provides:

 - **Protocol Discovery** - Automatically discover and convert API contracts, database schemas, and event definitions
 - **Cross-Protocol Validation** - Validate relationships and dependencies between different protocol types